 If you ever come to Argentina or come across argentinos, you’ll hear a lot of dale as another way to say yes.
 It means something like “do it” and they use it as a common affirmative reply.

 If you want to sound like you know your Argentinian slang, you can always use de una (right away) or vamos con esa (let’s go with that one) and you’ll sound like you’ve lived in Buenos Aires for ten years!

-Awesome!
-Now you know how to say Sí without actually using Sí!!
+Now you know how to say yes in Spanish without actually using Sí!!
 And of “claro que sí” you also need to know some expressions for No. So, check out the article I’ve made to have you stop saying No!
 You can’t say No to that!